smcgarr13/Ticket-System/README.md

 -[Questions](#questions)

 ## Description
-Ticket-System is a MERN Stack application designed to manage a ticketing system effectively.
-With a robust backend built on Express and MongoDB and a frontend powered by React, it offers a comprehensive solution to manage and track issues, tasks, or events.
-With advanced features like user authentication, commenting, and issue resolution status, it streamlines the management of any project, big or small.
+Ticket-System is a MERN Stack application designed to be a collaborative platform for developers to post,retrieve, solve and remove questions for bounties or financial compensation as user incentives.
+It offers a comprehensive solution for users that are looking for help with specific programming issue from their immediate peers.
+With features like user authentication to keep information secure, with a model hierarchy that helps track issue resolution status, and ReactJS implementation to reduce reindeer time of updates  it streamlines the time needed for users to have their questions answered.

 ## Installation
 This application is available via Heroku, but if you'd like to download it to your local machine, you can follow these simple steps: